By the Book: EMIERT By-laws

 - Any personal, institutional, or organizational member of the American Library Association may become a member of the Round Table upon payment of dues.

-- Personal Members are: librarians and library employees; foreign librarians; library and information science students; individuals who are interested in supporting the work of the Round Table.
+- Personal Members are: librarians and library employees; international librarians; library and information science students; individuals who are interested in supporting the work of the Round Table.

-- Organizational Members are: library associations; affiliated library organizations; foreign library organizations; and nonprofit organizations other than libraries and library schools.
+- Organizational Members are: library associations; affiliated library organizations; international library organizations; and nonprofit organizations other than libraries and library schools.

 - Institutional Members are: libraries and library schools; educational, cultural, and scientific institutions; official government, non-library institutions.

 - Honorary Members are: persons, organizations, or institutions nominated, and so appointed, by the elected officers of the Round Table.

 Only personal members of the Round Table shall have the right to vote and hold office.
 Only personal members shall have the right to be appointed to a committee or task force.

 The dues shall be paid on an annual basis according to the fiscal year established by the American Library Association.
 The current dues schedule shall be published on the EMIERT website and in the EMIERT membership brochure.
 The dues schedule shall be reviewed at least every five years at the discretion of the elected officers of the Round Table.